 In 2016 Samantha Fry received a Magabala Creative Development Scholarship to fund a mentorship learning the craft of illustration.
 Working with established illustrator and designer Tracey Gibbs, Samantha was mentored through the complete process of illustrating a manuscript, from roughs, story-boarding and design to final publication.

-The outcome, Alfred's War by Rachel Bin Salleh and illustrated by Samantha Fry, was published in April 2018 to critical acclaim.
+The outcome, Alfred's War by Rachel Bin Salleh and illustrated by Samantha Fry, was published in April 2018.
 In 2020 Magabala Books published Samantha Fry's second illustrated title, Brother Moon by Maree McCarthy Yoelu.